honeycombio/refinery/README.md

   - one out of every 1,000 traces for requests that return `2xx`
   - one out of every 10 traces for requests that return `4xx`
   - every request that returns `5xx`
 * **Rules-based sampling** - This sampling type enables you to define sampling rates for well-known conditions.
-For example, in your sampled data, you can keep 100% of traces with an error and then apply dynamic sampling to all other traffic.
+For example, you can keep 100% of traces with an error and then apply dynamic sampling to all other traffic.
 * **Throughput-based sampling** - This sampling type enables you to sample traces based on a fixed upper-bound for the number of spans per second.
 The sampler will dynamically sample traces with a goal of keeping the throughput below the specified limit.
 * **Deterministic probability sampling** - This sampling type consistently applies sampling decisions without considering the contents of the trace other than its trace ID.
 For example, you can include 1 out of every 12 traces in the sampled data sent to Honeycomb.
 This kind of sampling can also be done using [head sampling](https://docs.honeycomb.io/manage-data-volume/sampling/#head-sampling), and if you use both, Refinery takes that into account.